prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.6/api/EditorState.md

 ## Reference
 ### Properties
 <API items={[
-  ["nodes", "Record<NodeId, Node>", "A map sof all the Nodes in the editor"], ["events", "Object", [
+  ["nodes", "Record<NodeId, Node>", "A map of all the Nodes in the editor"], ["events", "Object", [
     ["selected", "NodeId"],
     ["hovered", "NodeId"],